iotaledger/iota.go/README.md

 ```
 $ go get github.com/iotaledger/iota.go
 ```
-This downloads the latest version of giota and writes the used version into the `go.mod` file (vgo is `go get` agnostic).
+This downloads the latest version of iota.go and writes the used version into the `go.mod` file (vgo is `go get` agnostic).

 ### Connecting to the network